tipodice/telegram-llb/README.md

 # telegram-llb
-telegram-llb track and handle location updates from users.
-It responds to specific commands and stores location data in a simple json database.
-Below, you'll find instructions on how to set up and run the bot.
+Script track and manage location updates from users on Telegram.
+It processes these updates by capturing location data and storing it in a JSON database.
+Below, you'll find detailed instructions on how to set up and operate this bot.

 # Installation
 Before you can run the bot, you need to install the required dependencies.
 To do this, navigate to the project directory and run the following command: